waelsamy/docker-wyze-bridge/README.md

 See [basic usage](#basic-usage) for additional information or visit the [wiki page](https://github.com/idisposable/docker-wyze-bridge/wiki/Home-Assistant) for additional information on using the bridge as a Home Assistant Add-on.

+## What's Changed in v3.10.1-alpha

+- Add TOTP_KEY to schema to avoid logged warning noise

 ## What's Changed in v3.10.0

 - Attempt upgrade of MediaMTX to 1.12.0 (again)